HuckleBerry Administrative Team

 AD Natural Resources & Management

-Feisal has earned degrees in computer science, bioengineering, natural resources, biology, and is currently working towards his another PhD degree.
+Feisal has earned degrees in computer science, bioengineering, natural resources, biology, and is currently working towards another PhD degree.
 He has two patents, has published articles in international journals, and has presented at international conferences.
 While doing scientific research, Feisal found that he was interested in teaching and so shifted his focus to education.
 He teaches both Chemistry and Biology at the High School level at Huck.

 BA Fine Art